zensharp/dotfiles/.github/site/src/content/docs/playbooks/before-you-reset.md

+---
+title: Before You Reset
+description: Installing dotfiles on Windows.
+---

 * [ ] Push changes from all git repos.
 * [ ] Save files from Desktop.
 * [ ] Save files from Downloads.